 An exceptional geographical location.
 Hondón de los Frailes perfectly combines the different features of a rural location with more traditional tourism; it has significant landscape resources and ecological assets, and some of the Costa Blanca’s most emblematic beaches are slightly over a half-hour-drive away.
 This is why many European holiday makers that come to Alicante’s coast have decided to establish their regular residency in Hondón de los Frailes.

-A bustling cafe lifestyle, rural traditions and ideal location have made one of Alicante’s inland town’s a magnet for holidaymakers keen to set up home in spain.
+A bustling cafe lifestyle, rural traditions and ideal location have made one of Alicante’s inland town’s a magnet for holidaymakers and foreign buyers keen to set up home in Spain.

 Historically, the town’s wealth was in agriculture, evident in the local landscape – from traditional dry stone farmhouses to the type of crops grown.
 Today, dessert grapes, wine grapes, olive and almond trees are harvested in abundance as the town sits idyllically on a plain of fertile land.
 And trekkers can enjoy the spectacles of the valley, together with a view of the Mediterranean Sea, courtesy of the P.R.V-225 Sendero de Jaime el Barbudo path, opened nine years ago.

 Present Day Cafe Culture